cloudfoundry-attic/cf-docs/source/docs/running/architecture/uaa.html.md

 ---
-title: User Authentication and Auth (UAA)
+title: User Account and Authentication (UAA) Server
 ---

 This page should describe the UAA